AnselmoGPP/Learn_Computer_Science/topics/security/blockchain/bitcoin.md

 ### Key points

 - **Digital signatures** prevent fraudulent payments.
 A payer must sign his payment, so nobody else can pay in his place.
+Also useful for proving ownership of a certain address without revealing the sk.
 - **Double spending problem** is usually solved via intermediaries, but it has some issues (reversible transactions, increased costs...).
 Satoshi solves this without requiring an intermediary.
 - **Blockchain** is a decentralized database that is continually updated with sets of transaction (blocks).
 - To prevent double spending, the network has to agree on the order of transactions.
 All transactions in a block occur simultaneously.